NextronSystems/thor-manual/scanning/using-thor.rst

 Run a Scan with Specific Modules
 --------------------------------

-With the parameter ``-a`` you can run a single module or select a set of modules that you'd like to run.
+With the ``-a`` parameter, you can run a single module or select a set of modules.
 All available modules can be found in the section :ref:`scanning/modules:modules`.

 Run a Rootkit check only: